lewisrodgers/codelabs/flask-rest-api-gae-flex/README.md

-https://auth0.com/blog/developing-restful-apis-with-python-and-flask/#why-python

-# About

-To deploy and run this application in App Engine flexible:
+The source code is based on this article: https://auth0.com/blog/developing-restful-apis-with-python-and-flask/#why-python

+This application is ready to be deployed to App Engine Flexible:

 `app.yaml` is required to be able to deploy to App Engine.
 Note the `entrypoint` keyword and the use of `gunicorn`.